qinglian1105/tagui_demo_02/README.md

 __4. Results__ <br>

-In python script, the content of html will be pared, processed, and then saved into a JSON file with the method modifying the existing records.
+In python script, the content of html will be pared, processed, and then saved into a JSON file.
 (Please refer to "[etfs_holding.json](./outputs/etfs_holding.json)") <br>
 Besides, the data after processing also will be updated into MongoDB.
-Checking whether the data exists in database can execute the python script (Please refer to "[save_db.py](./save_db.py)"), and then the result will be shown in the terminal as below. <br>
+Checking whether the data exists in database can execute the python script (Please refer to "[save_db.py](./save_db.py)"), and then the result by the query of MongoDB will be shown in the terminal as below. <br>

 ![avatar](./README_png/terminal_result.png)
 <br><br>